HIPAA Compliance Guide for Google Workspace Administrators

 The following list of items details configuration settings the Google Workspace administrator will want to enforce with Google Drive to ensure PHI is safeguarded appropriately:

-- Google Workspace admins will want to see the visibility level appropriately for the Google Workspace account.
+1. Google Workspace admins will want to see the visibility level appropriately set for the Google Workspace account.

-- When you set this setting to off – “Prevents users from sharing Google Drive files with people outside your organization through invitations, links, and email attachments.
-Users outside of your organization will not be able to view new published sites.
+3. Set this setting to off – “Prevents users from sharing Google Drive files with people outside your organization through invitations, links, and email attachments.
+Users outside of your organization will not be able to view newly published sites.
 Also, prevents users from submitting Google Forms that require them to share documents outside your organization”

-- Limit and restrict content sharing even with Team Drives
+5. Limit and restrict content sharing even within Team Drives

 Gmail

-Gmail is an extremely important part of your Google Workspace core services that you want to make sure you configure correctly to align with HIPAA email rules.
-Any time end users have the ability to send information and potentially the wrong types of information (PHI) outside your domain, it deserves extra scrutiny.
+Gmail is an extremely important part of your Google Workspace core services and you want to make sure you configure it correctly to align with HIPAA requirements.
+Any time end users can send information and potentially PHI outside your domain, it deserves extra scrutiny.

-What are some of the controls in place that can help to ensure that Gmail messages and attachments are not inadvertently sent containing PHI?
+What are some of the controls in place that can help to ensure that Gmail messages and attachments containing PHI are not inadvertently sent?

 Google Workspace Gmail and HIPAA compliance